theleonmo/mouleon/frontEnd/mouleon/workCycles.md

 3. Have a 'contact me' box instead of just listing your email - will require a backend

 FIFTH CYCLE
-Create landing page - see figma
+1. Create landing page - see figma

 SIXTH CYCLE
 1. Blog - Write an article?
 2. Pie chart in 'about' section for why you decided to learn to code

+SEVENTH CYCLE
+1. 3D animation - Three.js - depicting you at your desk